Who Was Matthew the Apostle In the Bible?

 Photo by Worshae on Unsplash

-The books of Matthew, Mark, and Luke4 all describe the pivotal day.
-Like any other day, Matthew was sitting in his tax booth in Galilee.
+The books of Matthew, Mark, and Luke4 document Matthew’s call to discipleship.
+Like any other day, he was sitting in his tax booth in Galilee.
 Jesus, who had just drawn the attention of many by healing a paralyzed man, passed by Matthew’s post.

 All Jesus said was, “Follow Me” (Matthew 9:9, NKJV).

 But those words must have captivated Matthew.
-He could have easily thought, “Why me?”
+This man had chosen him?
+Matthew could have easily thought, “Why me?”
+But he didn’t question Jesus’ choice.

-Without hesitation, Matthew rose and left everything—the money, the job, the security, the favor of the Romans.
+Without hesitation, Matthew got up and left everything—the money, the job, the security, the favor of the Romans.
 He gave it all up to become Jesus’ disciple.

-He also threw a party for Jesus, inviting Him and His disciples and other tax collectors to be among his guests (Luke 5:29).
+He also threw a party for Jesus, inviting Him, all His disciples, and other tax collectors to be among his guests (Luke 5:29).

 And at this party comes another pivotal moment in Matthew’s life.

-The Pharisees, in line with their character, complained that Jesus would associate with these types of people.
+The Pharisees, in line with their character, complained about Jesus associating with these types of people.
 They said to Jesus,

 “‘Why do You eat and drink with tax collectors and sinners?’”
 (Luke 5:30, NKJV).

-They had identified Matthew as a sinner of sinners, as all tax collectors were.
+They had identified Matthew as a sinner of sinners.
 But notice Jesus’ response:

 “‘Those who are well have no need of a physician, but those who are sick.
 I have not come to call the righteous, but sinners, to repentance’” (Luke 5:31-32, NKJV).